systemli/dereferrer/README.md

 This small service aims to prevent links to be tracked by the website they are linking to.
 It takes the URL as a parameter and returns a redirect to the URL with the referrer header removed.
 Especially useful for privacy-aware sites.

+Imagine you serve this service on `https://dereferrer.example.com` and you want to link to `https://example.com`.
+Instead of linking to `https://example.com` directly, you link to `https://dereferrer.example.com/?https%3A%2F%2Fexample.com`.
+The service will then redirect you to `https://example.com` with the referrer header replaced with `https://dereferrer.example.com`.

+Important: The query parameter should be URL encoded.

 ## Usage

 ### Environment Variables